 3. The student must fill out the BCYAC Dual Credit Scholarship Application sheet in full, with accurate information.
 The counselor will then forward the application to the BCYAC.

-Amount: The BCYAC will pay for 2/3 the tuition and enrollment fees for one dual credit course per student per year.
-The student is responsible for the remaining balance.
+Amount: The BCYAC will pay a maximum of $250.00 for one dual credit course per student per year.
+The student is responsible for any remaining balance.

 QUARTERLY DEADLINES: JANUARY 1; MARCH 31; JUNE 30; SEPTEMBER 30